-- Zapier, (https://zapier.com/privacy/), a provider of integrations services based in the US who have declared compliance with the EU-US Privacy Shield Framework, as set forth by the US Department of Commerce, covering the collection, use and retention of personal data transferred from the UK/EU to the United States.
+- Zapier (https://zapier.com/help/account/data-management/zapiers-data-processing-addendum), a provider of integrations services based in the US who have declared compliance with the EU-US Privacy Shield Framework, as set forth by the Standard Contractual Clauses, as approved by the European Commission under Decision 2010/87/EU, covering the collection, use and retention of personal data transferred from the UK/EU.

 - Upon the employee selecting a resource from the catalogue of services provided by Learnerbly on the Learnerbly platform.
 Resources selected by the employee are not validated by Learnerbly.
 Learnerbly will transfer the employee's personal data on the client's behalf where the consent of the Client and their employee is in place to provide the user's personal data to the resource supplier.